Prohevy/Game-record/README.md

 Created a function that outputs all the games as JSON.
 Created a function that can import the mentioned JSON and save all the games to localStorage.

+Step four:

+potentially integrated a FileReader in conjunction with the code from step 3 so that the data from example.json can be imported to localStorage.